The energy minister to the EU on the renewables directive: – We have stepped up the review

 – In the letter to the energy commissioner, I have announced that we have stepped up the review of the directive and are working together with our EEA/EFTA partners to create a draft of an EEA decision, writes Aasland (Ap) in an SMS to Everything and Nations.

 EU Energy Commissioner Kadri Simson wrote a letter to the Norwegian government in March.
 There she expressed her expectation that the renewables directive will be included in the EEA agreement by 13 August this year.
-If that doesn’t happen, Samson threatened that there could be countermeasures.
+If that doesn’t happen, Samson threatened that there might be countermeasures.

 Norway and the other EFTA countries were also given until 13 May to respond to the European Commission on how the directive should be introduced.
 Aasland has not done that in the letter, according to them Everything.